 How to make the best sausage gravy

-Consider that there are many of versions of this recipe, so feel free to play with them however you see fit.
+Consider many versions of this recipe, so feel free to play with them however you see fit.
 Then, go on to the packaging:

 First, prepare the ingredients.
 Ground sausage, milk, flour, salt, and pepper are the traditional ingredients.
 However, this is not a rigid list, so feel free to add extra shredded cheese or evaporated milk to make the dish thicker.

 In a pan over medium heat, brown the sausage.
-Cook it all the way through, but don’t allow the meat dry out because the oil is what makes the gravy so tasty and flavorful!
+Cook it all through, but don’t allow the meat to dry out because the oil makes the gravy so tasty and flavorful!

 Does gravy expire?